Kenora Miner and News

 The Kenora Miner and News is a weekly publication based in Kenora, Ontario.
 The Miner and News is delivered free throughout the region every Thursday.
-The Miner and News is owned by Postmedia.
+The Miner and News is owned by The Klein Group.

 The paper was formerly known as the Kenora Daily Miner and News.
 In April 2019 the Miner ceased publishing on Tuesdays, prompting the removal of the word "Daily" from its name.

 In January 2020, the Miner moved to a weekly publishing scheduling, amalgamating with the Lake of the Woods Enterprise.

+In 2024, Postmedia announced the sale of the newspaper to the Klein Group, a Manitoba-based company owned by Kevin Klein.

 History

 The current Miner and News has been in continuous publication under various names as a weekly, semi-weekly and daily since 1880.
 James Weidman, one of western Canada's pioneering newspaper men, came to Rat Portage in the summer of 1880 and began publication of the Rat Progress Progress as a daily newspaper that September.
 Weidman sold his publication in 1882 and it went through several changes of ownership until being bought by John McCrossan who changed the newspaper's name to "The News" in 1887.